Individual scholarships - Orange Knowledge Programme

 Check if the programme you want to offer meets the above criteria.

-Register the course in Hodex/Studiekeuze 123 before the date specified below.
+Register the course in Hovi/Studiekeuze 123 before the date specified below under 'Deadlines'.
 Make sure you indicate that the course is open for OKP scholarship holders.

 Once you have received a notification email, check the course details in Delta through the link sent in the email.
 Update if necessary.
 See the Delta user manual for instructions: